The Latest: 2018.08.12

 Download the coloured first page of the manual.
 This makes it look much more attractive and you shouldn't be using a cad program if you have no aesthetic sense.

 Rocket also makes a small, simple P&ID package.
 If you'd like a copy email us.
 It's free.

 Unzip the Rocket files to C:\Rocket\Blocks, C:\Rocket\Lisp, etc.

 Open Autocad and drag the file Aasup.lsp from C:\Rocket\ into the current drawing.
-If you put them in a different location Aasup will ask you where they are.
+If you put the files in a different location Aasup will ask you where it is.

 Close and re-open Autocad.

 If you would rather do this manually, read the full Instructions, check the manual, or